-Additionally, we wanted to control for seed mass, a trait that can modulate germination responses (Bond, Honig and Maze, 1999; Pons and Fenner, 2000; Fernández-Pascual, Mattana and Pritchard, 2019; Fernández-Pascual et al., 2021).
-Evidence on germination responses to drought controlled by seed mass are contradictory with both positive responses for smallest seeds (Kikuzawa and Koyama, 1999; Merino-Martín et al., 2017; Gya et al., 2023) and also positive responses to largest seeds (Kidson and Westoby, 2000; Gelviz-Gelvez et al., 2020).
-We checked if germination ψb varied as a function of seed mass by fitting GLMMs with gamma distribution (since the model did not fulfil Gaussian assumptions).
-However, we found no significant relationship between seed mass and germination ψb.
+Additionally, we wanted to control for seed mass as a covariate, because it is a seed trait that can modulate germination responses (Bond, Honig and Maze, 1999; Pons and Fenner, 2000; Fernández-Pascual, Mattana and Pritchard, 2019; Fernández-Pascual et al., 2021).
+Evidence on germination responses to drought controlled by seed mass are contradictory with both positive responses for the smallest seeds (Kikuzawa and Koyama, 1999; Merino-Martín et al., 2017; Gya et al., 2023) and also positive responses to the largest seeds (Kidson and Westoby, 2000; Gelviz-Gelvez et al., 2020).
+Firstly, we checked if there were any preexisting differences in seed mass between storage treatments, which was not the case.
+We then checked if germination ψb varied as a function of seed mass only, and again no significant relationship.
+Finally, we checked if germination ψb varied as a function of seed mass and GDD by fitting GLMMs with gamma distribution (since the model did not fulfil Gaussian assumptions) and found no significant relationship between neither of the terms.
+We did find a positive correlation between seed mass and subpopulations GDD, nevertheless this did not translate into other differences (detailed model information can be found in supplementary tables/figures xxx)

 3. Results